 The European Graduate School

 The European Graduate School (EGS) is an accredited graduate and postgraduate degree-granting university with two divisions: Arts, Health and Society and Media and Communication.
-The European Graduate School offers a uniquely dynamic academic setting that allows a creative encounter with the foremost representatives and thinkers of expressive arts (coaching, consulting, education, social change, and therapy) and media and communication (architecture, art, contemporary philosophy, cultural studies, film, literary theory, literature, media studies, performance art, photography, and video).
+The European Graduate School offers a uniquely dynamic academic setting that allows a creative encounter with the foremost representatives and thinkers of expressive arts (coaching, consulting, education, social change, and therapy) and media and communication (architecture, art, contemporary philosophy, cultural studies, digital design, film, literary theory, literature, media studies, performance art, photography, and video).
 The comprehensive programs are distinguished by the cordial interaction of eminent faculty members with students who are the best of their generation.

 The Application and Admission process at the European Graduate School (EGS) is stringent and personal.
 We consider only fiercely independent and mature students who work well within an intensive residency program located in Saas-Fee, Switzerland.
 Our students choose their own emphasis and area of concentration as supported by their Master's and Doctoral / PhD thesis / project.
 Our students, a true international mix, are outstanding graduates as well as actors, architects, artists, authors, college instructors, computer programmers, critics, directors, editors, filmmakers, graphic designers, journalists, musicians, philosophers, photographers, psychologists, social workers, teachers, theater directors, web designers, and writers.
 The language of instruction is English.